 As a buyer, you have to make sure to know how the market works before you step in, or you risk missing out on the property of your dreams when you find it.
 Here are the core questions most buyers have.
-Feel free to send us one of your own.
+Visit our Home Buying Guide for more answers or feel free to leave us your own question in the comments!

 - If I'm interested in a property, how can I determine if the list price is fair?